Skip to content

 • Grounding damage risk from the protruding bulb

-• Marginal or negative benefit on lightweight sailing catamarans
+• Marginal benefit on a lightweight sailing catamarans

 Examples Bulbous bows are rare on sailing catamarans, but you do see them on the Catana 47 and 42 and the Tortue 147.
 They appear on large motor catamarans and fast ferries, such as Incat and Austal wave-piercing ferries.
 Some power catamarans in the 50–80ft range have experimented with them.